joshua-lee-sf/BeatMeUp/README.md

 ## Implementation Library

 **Friday Afternoon and Weekend**: Build HTML file and begin working code functionality.
-Have the music controller portion finished, and hopefully start on canvas portion of project
+Have the music controller portion finished, and hopefully start on canvas portion of project.
-**Monday**: Finish building canvas part of the visualizer and include Web Audio Frequency / frequency analyzer **Tuesday**: Complete visualizer aspect and make sure it links properly with music.
+**Monday**: Finish building canvas part of the visualizer and include Web Audio Frequency / frequency analyzer.
+**Tuesday**: Complete visualizer aspect and make sure it links properly with music.
-**Wednesday**: Styling and CSS
+**Wednesday**: Styling and CSS.
-**Thursday Morning**: Double check all functionality and make sure it works properly
+**Thursday Morning**: Double check all functionality and make sure it works properly.

 ## Wireframe: